JulianGmp/3dprints/fractal_nexus_9pslim_mount/README.md

 ![installed.jpg](installed.jpg)

-I disliked the original position of the little pwm expander in my fractal torrent since I would have to cramp a lot of cables in the bottom left of the case, so I decided to mount it in the center, where one 3.5" HDD cage used to be.
+I disliked the original position of the little pwm hub in my Fractal Design torrent since I would have to cramp a lot of cables in the bottom left of the case, so I decided to mount it in the center, where one 3.5" HDD cage used to be.

 This is a very simple model, I used three M3 screws+nuts to secure the PCB on